Libya–United Kingdom relations

 Relations between Libya and the United Kingdom were initially close and positive after the British Armed Forces helped rebel forces to topple Muammar Gaddafi's regime in the 2011 Libyan Civil War.
-British officials have visited Libya several times since then, including two visits by Prime Minister David Cameron on which large crowds turned out to welcome him.
+British officials have visited Libya several times since then, including two visits by Prime Minister David Cameron when large crowds turned out to welcome him.
 The British Armed Forces are also helping to train Libya's National Army as part of wider cooperation on security matters.
 Security conditions have deteriorated since 2014, when the United Kingdom suspended operations from their embassy in Tripoli, into a second civil war.
 In June 2022, the United Kingdom re-opened its embassy in Tripoli.

 History

-Colonial years and Kingdom of Libya (1943-1969)
+Colonial years and Kingdom of Libya (1943–1969)

 Libya was an Italian colony for much of the early 20th century until it was invaded in World War II, with Tripolitania and Cyrenaica being occupied by the UK and Fezzan occupied by France.
 After the war, the United Nations organised negotiations to decolonise Libya.
 These were successful and on 24 December 1951, the United Kingdom of Libya was established under the leadership of King Idris.

-Under Idris, Libya maintained a close relationship with the UK even after their relations with other Arab nations soured due to the 1956 Suez Crisis.
+Under Idris, Libya maintained a close relationship with the UK even after London's relations with other Arab nations soured due to the 1956 Suez Crisis.

-Libya under Gaddafi (1969-2011)
+Libya under Gaddafi (1969–2011)

 Relations after Muammar Gaddafi's 1969 coup were extremely poor, with Gaddafi's government taking a combative anti-Western stance and developing weapons of mass destruction.
 Poor relations were reinforced by direct confrontations such as the murder of Yvonne Fletcher, the 1986 United States bombing of Libya and the destruction of Pan Am Flight 103.

 Despite these setbacks, relations began to improve during the 1990s, and peaked in December 2003 when Libya announced that they would abandon their weapons of mass destruction programmes.
 UK Prime Minister Tony Blair then travelled to Tripoli, met with Gaddafi and declared a "new relationship" between the countries.

 Afterwards, Libyan police officers were trained in Britain in English and security procedures, e.g. Criminal Justice Procedures and Stop & Search Procedures and Techniques.

-Relations between Libya and the UK soured in 2009 however after the release of Abdelbaset al-Megrahi, who was given a hero's welcome in Libya, due to the fact that the UK was deeply embarrassed by repeated accusations that it traded the release of Megrahi in return for Libyan oil and gas.
+Relations between Libya and the UK soured in 2009 however after the release of Abdelbaset al-Megrahi, who was given a hero's welcome in Libya, due to the fact that the UK was deeply embarrassed by repeated accusations that Megrahi had been traded in exchange for Libyan oil and gas.
 As a result of this distancing from Libya, Britain refused to send its ambassador to the celebrations for the 40th anniversary of the Libyan Revolution.
-British intelligence agencies helped their Libyan counterparts in their operations against Abdelhakim Belhaj and other Libyan dissidents.
+With the aim to create close ties with the intelligence agencies of the Arab world, British intelligence agencies helped their Libyan counterparts in their operations against Abdelhakim Belhaj and other Libyan dissidents.